uwgraphics/URDF-Model-Viewer-Test-Files/README.md

 This also contains animation files for the sawyer in 'sawyer animations'.
 Simply pick the csv file and load it in.

-To create csv files from pkl files, input cd to the repo folder and type in: "python pklUnpacker.py [pkl file path]"
+To create csv files from pkl files, input cd to the repo folder and type in: "python pklUnpacker.py [pkl file path]" User also must manually enter into the csv file "time,[jointname1],[jointname2],[jointname3]..." with jointnames being the joint names showing for the robot in the viewer.

+Also rmoo files can be loaded directly for the ur5 and other animation files of that type